MarcusWolschon/osmeditor4android/documentation/docs/help/en/Introduction.md

 ### Filtering

 Besides globally enabling the notes and bugs display you can set a coarse grain display filter to reduce clutter.
-In the "Advanced preferences* you can individually select:
+In the "Advanced preferences" you can individually select:

 * Notes
 * Osmose error